Argentina moves to World Cup final, tops France 80-66

 Rudy Gobert, who led France in that win over the Americans, scored only three points against Argentina.

-Gobert, who was dominant in the quarterfinal win over the U.S., was held to just one point in the first half on just one field-goal attempt.
-His second try came about four minutes into the third quarter — a two-handed dunk, which he missed, and Argentina turned the long rebound into points on the other end when Luca Vildoza made a pair of free throws for a 50-38 lead.
+Both semifinal winners got two days off after their quarterfinal victories.
+Australia and France both played their quarterfinals on Wednesday, and France coach Vincent Collet said he thought that was a factor.

-And any time it seemed like France was poised for a run, Argentina snuffed it out quickly.
-Ntilikina’s 3-pointer late in the third got France within 12, only to be answered seconds later by a 3-pointer from Campazzo.
+“I didn’t want to find any excuse, but I think so,” said Collet, who cancelled practice Thursday because of his team’s travel demands.
+“For me, it’s not fair that one team has two days to recover and prepare even if they don’t know the first day who will be the opponent.
+They know it’ll be one or the other, so they can prepare for both.”

-France had its deficit down to single digits for much of the fourth, before Scola’s back-to-back 3s sealed the outcome.
+Argentina put together an early 10-0 run to take the lead, and kept it the rest of the way.
+A 15-point lead got cut to single digits for much of the fourth, when Scola’s back-to-back 3s clinched the outcome.

 TIP-INS